henrysky/astroNN/docs/source/galaxy10.rst

     ├── Class 8 (1466 images): Disk, Face-on, Medium Spiral
     └── Class 9 (1045 images): Disk, Face-on, Loose Spiral

-Since the classes are completely mutually exclusive but due to the fact that Galaxy Zoo relies on human volunteers to classify (vote) galaxy images, Galaxy10 only contains images with more than 55% of votes of that image (meaning more than 55% votes among 10 classes, if none of the classes get more than 55%, it will not be included in Galaxy10).
+Since the classes are mutually exclusive but due to the fact that Galaxy Zoo relies on human volunteers to classify (vote) galaxy images, Galaxy10 only contains images with more than 55% of votes of that image (meaning more than 55% votes among 10 classes, if none of the classes get more than 55%, it will not be included in Galaxy10).